brandonyongys/brandonyongys.github.io/_posts/2020-06-15-PART-1-SG-daily-thread.md

   3. time of comment submission
   4. votes of the comment

 I then collated all the information into a huge csv file and used it as the master file for my analysis.
 Though I should research more on what is the more appropriate method to store all these information _(json or csv or is there a better option?)_.
 Anyway, below is my initial analysis of the daily threads over the years, primarily focused on the basic descriptive information.
+Before I start my analysis, I first preprocess my data by removing any comment that was removed or deleted.

 ### How has the community of SG daily thread grown over the years?
 ![No of daily unique posters](https://raw.githubusercontent.com/brandonyongys/brandonyongys.github.io/master/img/202006-sg-reddit/No%20of%20unique%20users%20-%20day.png)